rlehfeld/rpyc-ng/docs/docs/servers.rst

 .. _servers:

-RPyC Servers
+RPyC-NG Servers
 ============

-Since RPyC is a symmetric protocol (where both client and server can process requests), an :ref:`RPyC server <api-server>` is a largely just a main-loop that accepts incoming connections and calls :func:`~rpyc.core.protocol.Connection.serve_all`.
-RPyC comes with three built-in servers:
+Since RPyC-NG is a symmetric protocol (where both client and server can process requests), an :ref:`RPyC-NG server <api-server>` is a largely just a main-loop that accepts incoming connections and calls :func:`~rpyc.core.protocol.Connection.serve_all`.
+RPyC-NG comes with three built-in servers:

 * Forking - forks a child-process to handle each incoming connection (POSIX only)